doctor doctor

 • The voice is hoarse and rough.

-• Coughing up Blood means that your throat is bleeding.
+• Coughing up blood which means that your throat is bleeding.

 A lung transplant is a very delicate procedure.
 If certain medical conditions in your body are found out to interfere with the functioning on the new implanted lung, you may be considered disqualified for a lung transplant.
 The conditions or the grounds on which you can be rejected as a candidate for a lung transplant are: